SDNPredict/traffic_prediction/README.md

  - __Ryu__: A popular open-source SDN controller framework, providing the foundation for constructing your custom traffic management and data collection logic.
  - __Prophet__ by Meta: A well-established Facebook (now Meta) open-source library for time series forecasting, ideal for predicting future network traffic patterns.

+## Instructions to run the project

+To run the jupyter notebook for the prophet prediction `traffic_to_prediction.ipynb`, please install the required packages in `requirements.txt`.

+`pip install -r requirements.txt`

+Tested python version = 3.12.2.

 ### Project Objectives:

 Design and implement an SDN network using Mininet, mimicking a real-world or custom topology.